doersino/nyum/README.md

 * [Pandoc](https://pandoc.org) – any version released in the last few years will probably work.

     On macOS, assuming you're using [Homebrew](https://brew.sh), `brew install pandoc` will do the trick.
 On Linux, your package manager almost certainly has it.
-As for Windows – I haven't used it in a decade, so you're on your own.
+As for Windows: I haven't used it in a decade, so you're on your own.

+That's it, only one dependency!
+Hooray!

 (Since `build.sh` relies on some Bash-specific bits and bobs, you'll also need that – but since it's the default shell on most systems, you're likely running it already.)

 ### Configuration

 Open `config.yaml` in whichever text editor you heart is drawn to in the moment and follow the instructions in the comments.
-(There's not actually very much to configure.)
+There's not actually very much to configure.

 ### Building